mmbman/Katagiri/about.md

 Katagiri Roshi’s energy, enthusiasm and humor come through even better in the audio than in print.
 On other other hand, he is a non-native English speaker with a Japanese accent – and the audio is of mediocre quality – so he can be hard to understand.
 Listen to the talks without a transcript, and you’ll probably see what I mean.
 The transcripts make it easier to understand what he is saying.

-Each talk requires many hours to properly transcribe; that said, there may still be inaccuracies.
+Each talk requires many hours to properly transcribe.
+That said, there may still be inaccuracies.
 This site is a work-in-progress.
 I am continuously adding new transcripts, and correcting existing ones.

 I am transcribing these talks as a way of studying them myself.
 I've already found a lot here that is personally meaningful.
 I hope you find something useful or inspiring here as well.